CazéTV

-CazéTV is a Brazilian television channel, which broadcasts on YouTube, Amazon Prime Video, Disney+, Samsung TV Plus, and Mercado Play (the last three as linear channels), specializing in sports events.
+CazéTV (/pt-BR/) is a Brazilian multi-platform sports and entertainment channel, which broadcasts on YouTube, Amazon Prime Video, Disney+, Samsung TV Plus, and Mercado Play (the last three as linear channels), specializing in sports events.
 Created in November 2022 by streamer Casimiro Miguel in association with LiveMode, a sports marketing company based in Rio de Janeiro that retains majority ownership, the channel's initial objective was to broadcast matches of the 2022 FIFA World Cup.

-After the success of its first broadcasts, CazéTV bought new broadcasting rights, including the 2023 FIFA Women's World Cup, 2023 Pan American Games, 2024 Olympic Games, 2025 FIFA Club World Cup, Campeonato Brasileiro Série A, among other events.
+After the success of its first broadcasts, CazéTV bought new broadcasting rights, including the 2023 FIFA Women's World Cup, 2023 Pan American Games, 2024 Olympic Games, 2025 FIFA Club World Cup, Campeonato Brasileiro Série A, 2026 FIFA World Cup, among other events.

 On January 17, 2024, it became the largest sports channel on YouTube in Brazil.

-On November 17, 2025, LiveMode became the owner of 100% of CazéTV’s shares; previously LiveMode was the majority partner with a 51% stake, while CMiguel Produções, led by Casimiro Miguel, held a 49% stake.
+On 17 November 2025, LiveMode acquired 100% of CazéTV’s shares; previously it had held a 51% stake, while CMiguel Produções, led by streamer Casimiro Miguel, owned 49%.
+The company, founded by Edgar Diniz and Sérgio Lopes, former creators of Esporte Interativo, thereby consolidated full control of the channel.

+In May 2026, Cristiano Ronaldo became a shareholder in LiveModeTV.

 History

 Background

 In December 2020, LiveMode brokered the broadcast of a match between Vasco da Gama and Athletico Paranaense from the 2020 Campeonato Brasileiro on Casimiro Miguel's Twitch channel, through paid access.
 In January 2021, still for the 2020 season, the streamer also broadcast Athletico's matches against Flamengo and Internacional.

 The partnership continued in the 2021 Campeonato Brasileiro, with Casimiro Miguel's Twitch channel broadcasting Athletico's home matches against Internacional and Red Bull Bragantino.

 In January 2022, Casimiro Miguel announced the regular broadcasting of sports events on his Twitch channel.
 Soon after, a partnership was formed to broadcast matches of the 2022 Campeonato Carioca.
 In April 18 home matches of Athletico Paranaense in the 2022 Campeonato Brasileiro were broadcast via paid access.
+On 9 November 2022, streamer Casimiro Miguel announced the creation of CazéTV, a YouTube channel dedicated to broadcasting sporting events, in partnership with LiveMode.
+On 20 November 2022, CazéTV made its World Cup debut with the broadcast of Qatar vs Ecuador.
+On 24 November 2022, it broadcast Brazil's match against Serbia in the opening round of Group G, which reached 3.5 million concurrent viewers on YouTube.

+On 13 July 2026, CazéTV entered the group of the ten largest Brazilian YouTube channels by number of subscribers, according to Social Blade, reaching around 40 million subscribers and surpassing the children’s channel Galinha Pintadinha.